netspeak/netspeak4-application-ngrams/README.md

 ### Writing code

-To write code, open the project in your IDE of choice (e.g. VSCode with the C++ plugin) and start writing! <br>
+To write code, open the project in your IDE of choice (e.g. VSCode with the C++ plugin) and start typing!
-(Some IDE's might not support `qmake`, so be sure to run the command at least once yourself.)

-We use `qmake` to generate the `Makefile` from the `.pri` and `.pro` files.
-Simply run the `qmake` command for this.
-Some IDEs might not support `qmake`, so be sure to run `qmake` yourself at least once.

-If you add new files, be sure to register them in the appropriate `.pri` file (see `./build/targets/`).

-If you changed any header files, your build might be outdated even after running `make`.
-If that's the case, run `make clean` before `make`.
+Keep in mind that new files have to registered in `CMakeLists.txt`.

 We use `clang-format` to format our code.
 If your IDE doesn't support this, you can use the `./build/format-all.sh` script to reformat all source files.

 ## Using the Netspeak4 CLI

-After compiling, you can run `./build/release/netspeak4` which will start a small command line interface for Netspeak.
+After compiling, you can run `./netspeak4` which will start a small command line interface for Netspeak.

 #### `build`